mcu-tools/mcuboot/docs/design.md

     -----------------------------------------------------------------------'
 ```

-If the swap status region indicates that the images are not contiguous,
+If the swap status region indicates that the images are not contiguous, mcuboot
-bootutil completes the swap operation that was in progress when the system was
+determines the type of swap operation that was interrupted by reading the `swap
+type` field in the active image trailer, and then resumes the operation.
+In
-reset.
-In other words, it applies the procedure defined in the previous
+other words, it applies the procedure defined in the previous section, moving
-section, moving image 1 into the primary slot and image 0 into the secondary
+image 1 into the primary slot and image 0 into the secondary slot.
+If the boot
-slot.
-If the boot status file indicates that an image part is present in the
+status indicates that an image part is present in the scratch area, this part
-scratch area, this part is copied into the correct location by starting at step
+is copied into the correct location by starting at step e or step h in the
-e or step h in the area-swap procedure, depending on whether the part belongs to
+area-swap procedure, depending on whether the part belongs to image 0 or image
-image 0 or image 1.
+1.

 After the swap operation has been completed, the boot loader proceeds as though
 it had just been started.